L-nshpp/Diff-SQL/README.md

 # Diff-SQL

-Diff-SQL is the code release for PostgreSQL SQL efficiency optimization.
+Diff-SQL is the code release for SQL efficiency optimization.
 This repository keeps the runnable code, benchmark files, and Docker setup lightweight; large database assets and finalized training data are released separately on HuggingFace:

 ```text
 https://huggingface.co/datasets/Lnsshp/Diff-SQL